H10u—Dangerous Goods Shipping Under the IATA DG Regs. ("Add-on" training for U.S. Air Forwarders)

 - Forbidden Dangerous Goods

-- Hidden Dangerous Goods
+- Transport of Dangerous Goods By Post

 - Dangerous Goods in Excepted Quantities